zeal72/Quiz-APP/README.md

-Here’s a **comprehensive README** for your quiz project, which includes details about setup, features, structure, and a polished description.
-Feel free to tweak or expand based on any specific requirements!

----

 # Quiz App

 A simple and interactive quiz app that tests users' knowledge across STEM topics, featuring a timer, progress bar, and personalized results.
 The app includes multiple-choice questions and evaluates user performance with real-time feedback and the option to retake the quiz.